 If you have the bulgy varicose veins: you’ll probably need to see a vascular specialist (especially if they are painful).
 They treat these larger veins by threading a tiny catheter with a laser on the tip into the vein.
 When the catheter is withdrawn, it heats the inside of the vein, which causes it to collapse.
 Sometimes ultrasound is used to evaluate possible malfunction of the deeper veins or to guide a small needle into the vein for injection.

 For the smaller veins (sometimes called spider veins, telangectasias or telangs): your cosmetic dermatologist can treat them with sclerotherapy or laser leg vein treatment.
 Small blue veins (usually less than a half centimeter) can sometimes be treated as well, usually with sclerotherapy.
 Sclerotherapy is injections of a gentle solution using an acupuncture-sized needle into the blood vessels.
 This irritates the inside of the vessel and causes them to shrink and slowly disappear.
 Laser treatments use a powerful, focused light beam to heat the inside of the vessel for a similar effect.
-With either treatment, you’ll need one to three sessions and then maintenance every one to three years.
+With either spider vein treatment, you’ll need one to three sessions and then maintenance every one to three years.

 Are these treatments safe?
 Neither one works for everyone, but they are both time-tested and safe when done by a skilled and experienced provider.
-Your provider can advise you on which treatment would be best for you.
+Your provider can advise you on which spider vein treatment would be best for you.

 What is sclerotherapy?
 As I said above, sclerotherapy uses a very small needle to inject a gentle solution into the vein to make it shrink up.
 There are two types of solutions we use in sclerotherapy: a concentrated sugar solution (glycerin) and a very dilute, mild detergent solution.
 These solutions are much less painful than the older saline solution.

-Which leg vein treatment is right for me?
+Which spider vein treatment is right for me?
 In my opinion, sclerotherapy works better for more people than laser leg vein treatments, so I often end up recommending sclerotherapy over laser leg vein treatments.
 But this depends of course on the person and their veins.
 You should not have sclerotherapy if you are pregnant or diabetic.

 Do leg vein treatments work for everyone?
 The majority of people who have leg vein treatments will be cleared of their veins after 1-4 treatments, or at least see good improvement.
 Approximately five to ten percent of patients who undergo leg vein treatments have poor to fair results.
 In rare instances, the veins may become worse after leg vein treatments.

-How will my legs look after a vein treatment?
+How will my legs look after a spider vein treatment?
 They will look worse for a week or two.
 The veins will be redder and bruised.
 After approximately one month, your legs will generally look like they have not improved.
 This is normal.
 It often takes a full 90 days to see the effects of a treatment.
 Especially over large veins, you may have some brown staining for up to 3-12 months.
 The brown color is iron pigment (hemosiderin) that is left over from the red blood cells decomposing and being carried away by your own immune system.

 How long should I wait between treatments?
 Since your legs will look worse for approximately one month, and improvement occurs over 2-3 months, you should wait a minimum of 2 to 3 months between appointments.